JotinKumar/runpodapps/.github/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing!
-This repository builds a compact, production-ready ComfyUI container optimized for RunPod.
+This repository (`runpodapps`) builds a multi-app AI workspace with ComfyUI, Pinokio, Ollama, and Open WebUI - optimized for RunPod.

 ## Releases